Noso-Project/NIPs/NIP/nip-3.md

 Everything else is slow due to the fact that there are zero indexes to this data, apart from the natural one of block number.

 With, at least, a key-value pair database we would have a better management of data, with the speeds that come with that.

+It would be possible to have 2 separate storage containers for blocks and orders, that combined with the `O(log n)` speeds that the indexes binary tree search allows would be a major improvement to the current situation.

 And we would not have to deal with the problems that arise from abusing file system with so many small files.